 Eligibility for parking permits

 Eligibility for parking permit privileges is determined by the Housing Office.
-First-year students are not eligible for permit privileges (with few exceptions, see First-year students) because Santa Barbara County prohibits Westmont from issuing permits to first-years.
+First-year students are not eligible for permit privileges (with few exceptions, see First-year students) because Santa Barbara County prohibits Westmont from issuing permits to first-years, or for any vehicle which is owned by or affiliated with a first-year student.Students are prohibited from using their own eligibility to request permits on behalf of other students, or other students' vehicles.
 Also, any student serving a suspension for multiple traffic or permit violations is ineligible until the suspension is cleared.

 Eligibility is primarily based on class standing, but alternate criteria may be used at the discretion of the Housing Office.
 We will consider the number of full-time semesters completed in college after one has graduated from high school (i.e. 4 F/T semesters for fall permits; 5 F/T semesters for spring permits).
 College coursework taken prior to high school graduation is not considered for the alternate criteria, but it may be helpful as part of the unit total.
 If students are not eligible based upon units, they may contact Housing and request consideration by this alternate criteria.